 The creamiest, most decadent and delicious vegan broccoli salad that comes together in just minutes!
 The perfect potluck dish.
 You’d never guess it was healthy and dairy-free!

-Whether you do or don’t like chicken or bread or marshmallows or butterflies, I’m fairly certain you’ll love this salad.
+Whether you do or don’t like mayo or mustard or marshmallows or butterflies, I’m fairly certain this will be a winner in your book.

 JK.
 Cashews.
 And broccoli salad!
 Like the one I used to eat!
 Nostalgia at its finest.